 Our view was that the offensive content within this trailer was not justified by the context and exceeded generally accepted standards.
 Consequently, the trailer breached Rule 2.3 of the Code.

-media sites have an enormous impact on the public sphere, but are ultimately privately owned companies.
-Each corporation has their own rules and systems of governance that control users' content, while providing little transparency about how these
+issue: social media sites have an enormous impact on the public sphere, but are ultimately privately owned companies.
+Each corporation has their own rules and systems of governance that control users' content, while providing little transparency

 By collecting these reports, we're not just looking for trends.
 We're also looking for context, and to build an understanding of how the removal of content affects users' lives.
 It's important companies understand that, more often than not, the